 We may also need to contact you through telephone, direct mail or through electronic communications to give you documents, notices and to notify you about details of your loan contract.

-The primary reason we ask for and use your personal information is to properly process and assess your loan application in accordance with legal requirements.
+The primary reason we collect and use your personal information is to properly process and assess your loan application in accordance with legal requirements.
 We also use your personal information to administer your loan application account.
-This may include:
+This can include:

 - making enquiries and verifications about you financial circumstances